complexsystemslab/project_ideas/project_ideas.md

 * Other project ideas are generating synthetic data from private datasets like data from electronic healthcare records data [3], other explanatory artificial intelligence (xAI) techniques, privacy preserving machine learning [4], documenting data and models, detecting concept drift, etc.

- Other project ideas can be developed according to student interests.
+ Project ideas can be developed according to student interests.

 ## Contact